barneydobson/integrated-modelling-template/README.md

    part of the integrated conceptual model.
    - Consider scale mismatches in more detail, map where this mismatches occur and what can be done to fix them.
-   - How do the model softwares work?
+   - How do the model software work?
 Which bits can be interfaced with and which will require something custom?
 Is new code required, where?

 3. Make a plan: